rbonifac/GettingAndCleaningDataProject/Codebook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

--tBodyAcc-XYZ
--tGravityAcc-XYZ
--tBodyAccJerk-XYZ
--tBodyGyro-XYZ
--tBodyGyroJerk-XYZ
--tBodyAccMag
--tGravityAccMag
--tBodyAccJerkMag
--tBodyGyroMag
--tBodyGyroJerkMag
--fBodyAcc-XYZ
--fBodyAccJerk-XYZ
--fBodyGyro-XYZ
--fBodyAccMag
--fBodyAccJerkMag
--fBodyGyroMag
--fBodyGyroJerkMag
+- tBodyAcc-XYZ
+- tGravityAcc-XYZ
+- tBodyAccJerk-XYZ
+- tBodyGyro-XYZ
+- tBodyGyroJerk-XYZ
+- tBodyAccMag
+- tGravityAccMag
+- tBodyAccJerkMag
+- tBodyGyroMag
+- tBodyGyroJerkMag
+- fBodyAcc-XYZ
+- fBodyAccJerk-XYZ
+- fBodyGyro-XYZ
+- fBodyAccMag
+- fBodyAccJerkMag
+- fBodyGyroMag
+- fBodyGyroJerkMag

 The set of variables that were estimated from these signals are:

-mean(): Mean value
+- mean(): Mean value
-std(): Standard deviation
+- std(): Standard deviation
-mad(): Median absolute deviation max(): Largest value in array min(): Smallest value in array sma(): Signal magnitude area energy(): Energy measure.
-Sum of the squares divided by the number of values. iqr(): Interquartile range entropy(): Signal entropy arCoeff(): Autorregresion coefficients with Burg order equal to 4 correlation(): correlation coefficient between two signals maxInds(): index of the frequency component with largest magnitude meanFreq(): Weighted average of the frequency components to obtain a mean frequency skewness(): skewness of the frequency domain signal kurtosis(): kurtosis of the frequency domain signal bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window. angle(): Angle between to vectors.
+- mad(): Median absolute deviation
+- max(): Largest value in array
+- min(): Smallest value in array
+- sma(): Signal magnitude area
+- energy(): Energy measure.
+Sum of the squares divided by the number of values.
+- iqr(): Interquartile range
+- entropy(): Signal entropy
+- arCoeff(): Autorregresion coefficients with Burg order equal to 4
+- correlation(): correlation coefficient between two signals
+- maxInds(): index of the frequency component with largest magnitude
+- meanFreq(): Weighted average of the frequency components to obtain a mean frequency
+- skewness(): skewness of the frequency domain signal
+- kurtosis(): kurtosis of the frequency domain signal
+- bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
+- angle(): Angle between to vectors.

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:

-gravityMean
+- gravityMean
-tBodyAccMean
+- tBodyAccMean
-tBodyAccJerkMean
+- tBodyAccJerkMean
-tBodyGyroMean
+- tBodyGyroMean
-tBodyGyroJerkMean
+- tBodyGyroJerkMean

 The complete list of variables of each feature vector is available in 'features.txt'